 - Macon County Schools-Transportation will be contacted at least one month prior to start of construction by NCDOT in order to have time to adequately adjust school bus schedules.
 Phone: (828) 524-3314 - Macon County Emergency Services will be contacted by NCDOT at least one month prior to start of construction to make the necessary temporary reassignments to primary response units.
 Phone: (828) 349-2548 - The project is located within the Nantahala National Forest.
-Coordination with the USFS will be maintained throughout the duration of the project. - The proposed project crosses both the Nantahala FERC project boundary (P-2692) and the Queens Creek FERC project boundary (P-2694).
+Coordination with the USFS will be maintained throughout the duration of the project. - The proposed project crosses the Nantahala FERC project boundary (P-2692).
 Coordination with Duke Energy will be maintained throughout the FERC permitting process.
-Access will be maintained to the Nantahala Power and Light Hydroelectric Plant Complex during construction.